Hi, hello, welcome!

 I had the honor of working with marquee names such as Nathan Rabin, Baratunde Thurston, and Julian Kimble, and the privilege of molding young writers into Rolling Stone and Vanity Fair staffers:

-With free reign over all written, audio, and video content, I was able to set the editorial direction for an outlet that successfully zigged when others regrettably zagged.
+With free reign over all written, audio, and video content, I was able to set the editorial direction for an outlet that successfully zigged when others futilely zagged.

 And because of that commitment to quality writing and journalism, I received kudos from personal heroes of mine like John Dickerson of 60 Minutes fame and Killer Mike of Run the Jewels:

-Thanks to its effective revenue stream, the outlet was eventually acquired (and stripped for parts).
-Fortunately, that was the perfect impetus for me to follow my fearless wife to Antananarivo, Madagascar, where she had been offered her dream job.
+Thanks to its profit-generating revenue stream, the outlet was eventually acquired (and stripped for parts).
+However, that was the perfect impetus for me to follow my wife to Antananarivo, Madagascar; where she had been offered her dream job.

-In my spare time, I am consistently coming up with “half-baked ideas to save the country” under my pen name The Son of Sam Seaborn, crafting more modern takes takes on political strategy slide decks, and doing the occasional correspondent work; including an appearance on ABC News’ Start Here podcast:
+In my spare time — for funzies — I am consistently coming up with “half-baked ideas to save the country” under my pen name The Son of Sam Seaborn, crafting more modern takes takes on political strategy slide decks, and doing the occasional correspondent work for outlets including ABC News: